Fa11enSky/Campers/README.md

 ## Review

-The camper selector offers the following options:
+The "ComfortRV" offers the following options:

 - View different models of campers.
 - Detailed information about each camper, including photos, description, specifications and reviews.